Floating Button

 Josh Xiao / Bloomberg

-Trade teams from both countries will discuss extending the one-year agreement negotiated in Kuala Lumpur, China’s Commerce Ministry said in a statement on Tuesday.
+Trade teams from both countries would discuss extending the one-year agreement worked out at the time, the Commerce Ministry in Beijing said.

 Font Resizer